Gentianella praecox: Description

 The number of chromosomes is 2n = 36.

 Gentianella praecox shares characteristics with Gentianella germanica and Gentianella austriaca, but can be distinguished by the often carmine-red veined calyx, the papillary and strongly retroverted calyxes, the clearly formed and full-rimmed wings of the calyx tube and the more or less U- or V-shaped calyxes.

+Distribution, habitat

-Distribution, habitatGentianella praecox subsp. bohemica is endemic to the Bohemian massif in central Europe.
+Gentianella praecox subsp. bohemica is endemic to the Bohemian massif in central Europe.
 Historically, it extended to the German part of the Šumava Mountains, the northern part of Austria and the southern part of Poland, but the center of its expansion remains the Czech Republic.
-According to a field study between 2000 to 2013 there were 73 known localities in the Czech Republic where Gentianella praecox subsp. bohemica had been mapped at least once.Gentianella praecox is very rare.
+According to a field study between 2000 and 2013 there were 73 known localities in the Czech Republic where Gentianella praecox subsp. bohemica had been mapped at least once.

+Gentianella praecox is very rare.
 There are only a few sites left and thus it is threatened with extinction throughout its range.
 Only rediscovered in Bavaria in 1988 at 7 residual sites in the Bavarian Forest at altitudes between 700 and 890 meters, mapped in 1989 and 1990, the number of sites had decreased to three by 2010.